 - Sign up for a personal account—no branded or business accounts.

 - Don’t use emojis or descriptions in the title.
 Just use the name of your product.
-Product Hunt users will want to easily identify the name of your product.
-Help them remember it by keeping your title clean with just your product name.
+Product Hunt users will want to easily identify your product, and you can help them remember it by keeping your title clean.

-- For the thumbnail, Product Hunt recommends 240x240 size.
-We suggest using an image that grabs attention, such as an animated GIF, but your standard logo will also work.
-Don't make GIFs too distracting, otherwise your logo will perform better.
+- For the thumbnail, Product Hunt recommends 240x240 pixels.
+We suggest using an image that grabs attention, such as an animated GIF; your standard logo will also work.
+Don't make GIFs too distracting.
+Otherwise, your logo will perform better.

-We suggest adding an engaging video or animated GIF to your media gallery.
-The recommended size for images in the gallery is 635x380.
-Make sure the first asset in your gallery is your best because Product Hunt will use it in your post as the meta image for social sharing.
+Another suggestion: Add an engaging video or animated GIF to your media gallery.
+The recommended size for gallery images is 635x380.
+Make sure the first asset in your gallery is your best—Product Hunt will use it in your post as the meta image for social sharing.

 Two types of assets work best:

-Prepare your "Maker comment."
-It's your opportunity to introduce the PH community to yourself, your team, and the product you created.
-Your maker comment will appear right below your product gallery.
+Your "maker comment" is your opportunity to introduce yourself, your team, and the product you created to the PH community.
+It will appear right below your product gallery.
 It's highly visible.

-This is your chance to add a human touch to your post and connect with the audience so they build affinity with you as the maker—and not just your product.
+Use your comment to add a human touch to your post and connect with your audience, so they build affinity with you as the maker—and not just your product.

 Highlight your key value proposition and the problem you solve.
-We’ve found that the more helpful and humble—and less promotional and fluffy—the maker's comment, the more comments the post is likely to receive.
+We’ve found that the more helpful and humble—and less promotional and fluffy—a maker's comment, the more comments it's likely to get.

-If you're looking to go above and beyond to capture PH engagement, consider creating a landing page specifically for them.
+If you're looking to go above and beyond to capture engagement, consider creating a landing page specifically for PH users.
 You can include your page as the primary link and add a special offer for the community.
-Here are two of our favorite examples below:
+Here are two of our favorite examples:

 One last thing on posting: Sanity-check the appearance of your post before you go live.
 Make sure the content is inspiring enough that it would motivate you to click it yourself.

-We recommend doing this via Preview Hunt—a tool to preview your PH post.
+We recommend doing this with Preview Hunt, a tool to preview your PH post.

 - Set an email conversion goal.
 Don’t get distracted by upvotes.